SteamDeckHomebrew/decky-loader/README.md

 2. Under System -> System Settings toggle `Enable Developer Mode`
 3. Scroll the sidebar all the way down and click on `Developer`
 4. Under Miscellaneous, enable `CEF Remote Debugging`
+5. Confirm dialog and wait for system reboot
-5. Click on the `STEAM` button and select `Power` -> `Switch to Desktop`
+6. Click on the `STEAM` button and select `Power` -> `Switch to Desktop`
-6. Make sure you have a password set with the "passwd" command in terminal to install it ([YouTube Guide](https://www.youtube.com/watch?v=1vOMYGj22rQ)).
+7. Make sure you have a password set with the "passwd" command in terminal to install it ([YouTube Guide](https://www.youtube.com/watch?v=1vOMYGj22rQ)).
-7. Open a terminal ("Konsole" is the pre-installed terminal application) and paste the following command into it:
+8. Open a terminal ("Konsole" is the pre-installed terminal application) and paste the following command into it:
     - For the latest pre-release:
         - `curl -L https://github.com/SteamDeckHomebrew/decky-loader/raw/main/dist/install_prerelease.sh | sh`
     - For testers/plugin developers: